 Ports are used to generate unique identifiers used to maintain distinct flows.
 The internet uses a five-tuple to provide this distinction.

 If a port is used for inbound connections, it has a listener for inbound connection requests on that port.
 That port can't be used for outbound connections.
 To establish an outbound connection, an ephemeral port is used to provide the destination with a port on which to communicate and maintain a distinct traffic flow.
 When these ephemeral ports are used for SNAT, they're called SNAT ports.

 By definition, every IP address has 65,535 ports.
 Each port can either be used for inbound or outbound connections for TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
 When a public IP address is added as a frontend IP to a load balancer, 64,000 ports are eligible for SNAT.
 While all public IPs that are added as frontend IPs can be allocated, frontend IPs are consumed one at a time.
-For example, if two backend instances are allocated 64,000 ports each, with access to two frontend IPs, both backend instances will consume ports from the first frontend IP until all 64,000 ports have been exhausted.
+For example, if two backend instances are allocated 64,000 ports each, with access to two frontend IPs, both backend instances consume ports from the first frontend IP until all 64,000 ports have been exhausted.

 How does default SNAT work?

 When a VM creates an outbound flow, Azure translates the source IP address to an ephemeral IP address.
 This translation is done via SNAT.

 If using SNAT without outbound rules via a public load balancer, SNAT ports are pre-allocated as described in the following default SNAT ports allocation table: